Do you need insurance for a 125cc bike?

 For insurance purposes, as long as you have the correct licence for the machine you are riding – whether it’s legally a moped or a scooter, it really doesn’t matter how you refer to your machine.

-You can either enter your registration number, or find the make and model of your moped/scooter in the Biker Insure system.
-The brokers will have the exact details and specifications of your machine to hand in order to provide an accurate quote.
+You can either enter your registration number, or find the make and model of your moped/scooter in the comparison system.
+The brokers should have the exact details and specifications of your machine to hand in order to provide an accurate quote.

 How we used to compare 125cc motorbike insurance